psychogenic/tt05-shaman/README.md

 NOTES

 It does NOT massage the input data into suitable blocks.
-These are basically massaged according to the spec, you can see this in action in the message_to_blocks() function, in test.py.
+Messages need to be appended with an 0x80 byte, padded such that the entire thing, along with an 8 byte suffix containing the length (big end), is a multiple of 512 bits (64 bytes).
+You can see this in action in the message_to_blocks() function, in test.py.

 I don't think it's super fast but, in parallel mode, I *think* simulation indicates it takes on the order of 8.3 microseconds per byte using a 1MHz system clock.
-So, if we could feed this say a 50MHz clock, we'd get down to 166 ns/byte.
+So, if we could feed this a 50MHz clock, say, we'd get down to 166 ns/byte.
-That's only on the order of 6 megabytes per second, I dunno maybe 100x slower than my laptop, but my laptop doesn't run on a 50MHz clock and whatevs: should do the job if it holds in realy life.
+That's only hashing on the order of 6 megabytes per second, I dunno maybe 100x slower than my laptop, but my laptop doesn't run on a 50MHz clock and whatevs: should do the job if it holds in realy life.
 All this is when processing longer messages, to swamp out the minor overhead of setup etc.